Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Passive germicidal functions can include an antimicrobial coating on a HEPA filter which helps not only remove pollutants but to neutralize pathogens before releasing the cleaned air back into the room.
 In contrast, an active germicidal function usually relies on UV light.
 Often this feature must be triggered either through pre-programmed settings or manually through your air purifier’s control panel or remote.
 If you’re primarily concerned about eliminating smells from your home, the best air purifiers for odor may be a better, more economical option.

 There are a few main types of germicidal air purifiers — antimicrobial (including silver-infused), air sterilizers, and ultraviolet germicidal irradiation (UVGI) light-based.
 Antimicrobial properties are often add-on features for mechanical and active carbon filter-based air purifiers.
-This simply means that the filter has an antimicrobial coating so that in addition to trapping larger particles, germs are also captured.
+This simply means that the filter has an antimicrobial coating so that germs are also captured in addition to trapping larger particles.

 But the filtration system still works the same way by moving air over the filter and capturing particles.
 A common coating option is silver because it’s not only naturally antimicrobial but is effective against viruses and fungi.